shitcodebykaushik/data_structure/src/DSA.md

 It is one the example of dynamically typed array.This crates gives the better control on how we want to allocate the space to memory .
 The basic difference between pointer and wide pointer is that pointer can address a certain range of memory but wide pointer can address a larger range of memeory address.

+- A list is the simply a collectiond of items arranged in a particular sequence .